When a septic system is working properly, you should hardly even know it’s there.

 Should You Buy a Home with a Septic Tank?

-Ultimately, it’s a personal preference, but you should make sure to check your state’s rules first, so you’re 100% clear on whether or not a septic system inspection is required before the title can be legally transferred.
+Ultimately, it’s a personal preference, but you should make sure a system inspection is performed during due diligence.

 According to the EPA, 20% of U.S. homes run on septic systems.
 So, while its operation may seem simple, it’s also proven to be incredibly effective.